-Fees will typically be computed, billed, and made payable quarterly in advance, based upon the valuation of all client assets under Dana's management as of the last business day of the prior calendar quarter or on the client's inception date when applicable.
+For accounts in the Midcap Value, Small Cap Value, and SMID Cap Value strategies, fees will typically be computed, billed, and made payable quarterly in arrears.
+For all other strategies, fees will typically be computed, billed, and made payable quarterly in advance.
+All fee billing will be based upon the valuation of all client assets under Dana's management as of the last business day of the applicable calendar quarter end, or on the client's inception date when applicable.

 All assets in any form under Dana's supervision are considered in the computation of fees.
-Money invested in cash balances, money market assets, client-directed assets, or notes will be included.
+Money invested in cash balances, money market assets, client-directed assets, notes, and accrued income will be included.